-The school will use the pupil premium funding and recovery premium to support and further develop the provision for these students to support the attainment of the aspirational aims and outcomes identified in their EHC plans.
+The school will use the pupil premium funding to support and further develop the provision for these students to support the attainment of the aspirational aims and outcomes identified in their EHC plans.

 Challenges

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.